Anti-Membean-Weapon/Anti-Membean-Weapon--Juno/README.md

 </ol>
 # Troubleshooting
 <p>If the weapon isn't working, make sure to check that you did #7 in the tutorial.
 Additionally, you may get a notice from chrome saying to disable developer mode for security reasons, if you want to use the weapon, don't click it.</p>
-<strong> Please note that this is intended as a technical demonstration.
+<strong> Please note that this is intended as a technical demonstration, it is not intended to be used as a way to cheat membean.
 We do not encourage cheating on membean.
 By downloading you accept all risk with using this software.</strong>